 Marinated Sheet Tray Chicken with Sweet Potato

 Sheet tray meals are so great for an easy set it and forget it dinner with leftovers for the week.
 For this version we marinated everything with yogurt and our Penang blend full of sweet chili, garlic, ginger, and onion.
-It’s lightly sweeter and richer version of classic Penang curry and we love that you can add a few pinches of your favorite chili to bring up the heat.
+It’s a lightly sweeter and richer version of a classic Penang curry, and we love that you can add a few pinches of your favorite chili to bring up the heat.

 Marinated Sheet Tray Chicken with Sweet Potato and Crispy Rice Paper